apostrophecms/apostrophe-documentation/docs/devops/multicore.md

----
-title: Running Apostrophe on multiple cores and/or servers
+# Running Apostrophe on multiple cores and/or servers
-layout: tutorial
----

 Although Apostrophe runs very well as a single process, and you can deploy production sites that way, you should run at least two processes to provide reliability when one process is restarting.
 And for higher traffic levels you'll want to take advantage of multiple cores, or even multiple servers.
 Here's how to do that.